-No accessibility for persons with disabilities at Traiskirchen Thus, for example, at the Traiskirchen Initial Reception Centre there is Building 4, which is specifically for persons with disabilities.
-During its visits, Commission 6 observed that accessibility for persons with disabilities merely takes the form of ground-level access.
-A 16-year-old Iraqi, who has had both legs amputated from the lower thigh down, following a bomb attack, showed the commission his washroom facilities, which were too small and inadequate for his needs.
+Thus, for example, at the Traiskirchen Initial Reception Centre there is Building 4, which is specifically for persons with disabilities.
+During its visits, Commission 6 observed that accessibility for persons with No accessibility for persons with disabilities at Traiskirchen Initial disabilities merely takes the form of ground-level access.
+A 16-year-old lraqi, who has had both legs amputated from the lower thigh down, following a bomb attack, showed the commission his washroom facilities, which were too small and inadequate for his needs.
 Washing, showering and performing sterile care on his wounds became torturous for him and his mother during their 9-month stay.
 Moreover, he could not participate in German language courses due to lack of accessibility for persons with disabilities.
 During his initial contact with the commission, he complained that all the other healthy persons of his age with whom he had come to Traiskirchen had already been moved, while he and his mother were put off repeatedly.